nRF24/CircuitPython_nRF24L01/docs/core_api/advanced_api.rst

           payloads`` where ``X`` is the `payload_length` (in bytes) the pipe is setup to receive when `dynamic_payloads` is disabled for that pipe.

-        Set this parameter to `False` to skips this extra information.
+        Set this parameter to `False` (it default value) to skips this extra information.

     .. versionchanged:: v2.1.0
         Changed the default value for the ``dump_pipes`` parameter to `True`